-This lighthouse stands proudly at the tip that juts out into Lake Michigan within the Ludington State Park.
+The Big Sable Point Lighthouse stands proudly at the tip that juts out into Lake Michigan within the Ludington State Park.
 The black-and-white striped tower is listed on both the state and national registers of historic places.
-You can tour the lighthouse from 10am-5pm, Tuesday-Sunday, May 27th-October 28th, 2022, or visit the gift shop that is located in the original keeper’s quarters.
+Take a tour of the lighthouse and visit the gift shop that is located in the original keeper’s quarters.
 The Ludington State Park was named the #1 state park in the Midwest and offers camping, hiking and biking trails, a dam, two beaches, and seasonal programs.
 Tube down the Sable River or take a relaxing canoe ride along the shoreline.
 The wildlife and natural habitat at the park are spectacular, and even when there are thousands of visitors, you can find a quiet trail to escape the crowds.

 Ludington Lighthouses & Stunning Sunsets

 One of the best times to visit the lighthouses may be in the evening.
 We have some of the most gorgeous sunsets you’ll find anywhere.
 In fact, many people make sure they’re down at the beach to witness the golden orb sink into Lake Michigan.
 Check for the sunset times by viewing the sunset schedule.